marynganga/Pig-Dice-Game/README.md

           Turn Score: 4
           Total Score: 9

-6. If a player's turn score is a 1, their total score will be reduced to 0.
+6. If a player's dice score is a 1, their turn score will be reduced to 0.
   * Input:

             'Roll' button is clicked
-            Turn Scroe: 0
+            Dice Score: 1
    * Output:

-            Previous Total Score: 45
+            Previous Turn Score: 30
-            New Total Score: 0
+            New Turn Score: 0

-7. It allows a player a maximum of 6 consecutive plays, then moves to the next player.
-   * Input:

-            Player1: 'Roll' dice 6 consecutive times
-   * Output:

-            Switches to Player2

 ## Setup/Installation
 To view the website, click [Pig Dice Game](https://marynganga.github.io/Pig-Dice-Game) or copy (https://marynganga.github.io/Pig-Dice-Game) to your browser and load it.

 ## Known Bugs
-There are no known bugs.
+No known bugs.

 ## Technologies Used
 * HTML